crmathieu/Orbital/README.md

 <img src="./screenshot-3.jpg">

-# Files:
+# Most important Files:

-	solarsys.py: 	Main file
+	orbital.py .................
+Orbital entry point
+	celestial/__main__.py ...... bootloader
+	celestial/camera.py ........
+Camera movements
-	orbital.py:  	Orbits trajectory and belts calculations classes controls.py:	Orbital controller class used in the "Orbital Control" user interface planetsdata.py:	Orbital elements for major planets and belts
+	celestial/controls.py ......
+Orbital controller class used in the "Orbital Control" user interface celestial/location.py ......
+Earth location functions
-	numberfmt: 	String precision formatting
+	celestial/numberfmt.py .....
+String precision formatting
+	celestial/objects.py .......
+Library of 3D objects
+	celestial/orbit3D.py .......
+Orbit trajectories and belts calculations classes celestial/orbitalLIB.py .... library class allowing to create an animation (story) programmatically celestial/planetsdata.py ...
+Orbital elements for major planets and belts celestial/rate_func.py .....
+Rate functions defined for animations celestial/referentials.py ..
+Planet Referentials classes
+	celestial/utils.py .........
+Linear Algebra utility functions
+	celestial/video.py .........
+Animation recording class
+	celestial/widgets.py .......
+Earth widgets classes

 # Close Approach Data:

 "Orbital" allows you to find out which asteroids "close encounters" with earth are happening on a daily basis.
-If you click on the "Close Approach Data" tab, you will be able to directly fetch from the JPL database the list of objects that are at their closest position to earth for the current day.
+If you click on the "Search" tab, the "Close Approach Data" section will directly fetch from the JPL database the list of objects that are at their closest position to earth for the current day (If you would rather look for information on a particular object, use the Search input field in the lower section).

 <img src="./screenshot-2.jpg">